ianhellstrom/rtfd/source/sql/indexes.rst

 Sargable, non-optimizable predicates can still benefit from the optimizer's efforts; non-sargable predicates cannot though.

 A SQL statement that links several sargable predicates with an ``OR`` cannot be optimized when the predicates involve different columns.
-If, however, the predicates can be rewritten as an equivalent ``IN`` list, which Oracle does internally as a part of its predicate transformations, then Oracle can indeed optimize the statement and therefore utilize existing indexes.
+If, however, the predicates can be rewritten as an equivalent ``IN``-list, which Oracle does internally as a part of its predicate transformations, then Oracle can indeed optimize the statement and therefore utilize existing indexes.

 Important is, as always, that the data type of each search term matches the data type of the indexed column or expression; it is best that you convert search terms on the right-hand side if necessary but leave the left-hand side as is.
 Unnecessary use of ``TO_CHAR()`` and ``TO_NUMBER()`` (on the left-hand side) is not only sloppy but it can hamper index use.